flyteorg/flyte/rsts/howto/authentication/setup.rst

 Example Configurations
 **********************

-Here you can find canonical examples for how to set up some of the common IdPs to secure your flyte services.
+Below are listed some canonical examples of how to set up some of the common IdPs to secure your Fyte services.
 OpenID Connect enables users to authenticate, in the browser, with an existing IdP.
-Flyte also allows connecting to an external OAuth2 Authorization Server to allow centrally managed 3rd party app access.
+Flyte also allows connecting to an external OAuth2 Authorization Server to allow centrally managed third party app access.

 OpenID Connect
 ===============

-OpenID Connect allows users to authenticate to flyte in their browser using a familiar authentication provider (perhaps an organization-wide configured IdP).
+OpenID Connect allows users to authenticate to Flyte in their browser using a familiar authentication provider (perhaps an organization-wide configured IdP).
 Flyte supports connecting with external OIdC providers.
 Here are some examples for how to set these up:

 Google OpenID Connect